tsautier/AI-penetration-testing/xfactor_of_AI.md

 # **✨ X-FACTOR: Diving Deeper into AI/ML/LLM Penetration Testing**

 You've explored the foundational vulnerabilities, understood the OWASP LLM Top 10, and now you're ready for more.
-This X-FACTOR.md file is for the curious, the relentless, and those who want to peel back the layers of AI security to reveal the less-trodden paths and emerging frontiers.
+This X-FACTOR.md file is for the curious, the relentles, and those who want to peel back the layers of AI security to reveal the less-trodden paths and emerging frontiers.

 This isn't just about identifying a vulnerability; it's about understanding the *art* and *science* of breaking and securing intelligent systems.